tjmehta/coworkers-errors/README.md

 // wrap an error
 const wrapped = FatalError.wrap(new Error('boom'), data)

-// wrap and immediately throw and error FatalError.throw(new Error('boom'), data)
+// wrap and immediately throw the error FatalError.throw(new Error('boom'), data)

+// FatalError have this additional method:
+// wrap and immediately next tick throw the error FatalError.throwNextTick(new Error('boom'), data)
 ```

 ### AppError